-A. Reinstatement and Withholding-Only Proceedings
+Reinstatement and Withholding-Only Proceedings Α.

 Over the past decade, the Department of Homeland Security ("DHS") has increasingly relied on the reinstatement process to remove individuals from the United States.
 Under this process, a noncitizen who was previously removed from the country and subsequently reentered may have his prior order reinstated through summary procedures, without any hearing before an IJ.
-8 U.S.C. § 1231(a)(5).3 Reinstated removal orders are both the fastest growing and largest category of removal orders.
-Whereas in 2005 only 43,137 deportations were effected through reinstatement proceedings, by FY 2013 this number had grown to 159,634 people-an increase of nearly 270 percent.
-Reinstated removal orders constituted
+8 U.S.C. § 1231(a)(5).4 Reinstated removal orders constitute a rapidly growing category of removal orders.